lexibank/tlopo/out/vol3/chapter2.md

 POc had terms denoting the contrast between land with natural primary vegetation and land cleared for gardening:

 - _&ast;qutan_ 'bushland, hinterland; inland' ([vol.1, ch.5, §3.3](../contributions/1-5#s-3-3); [vol.2, ch.3, §5.1](../contributions/2-3#s-5-1) and [ch.8, §2.2.1](../contributions/3-8#s-2-2-1))
 - _&ast;quma_ 'garden; to clear land for a garden' ([vol.1, ch.5, §3.1](../contributions/1-5#s-3-1))

 <a id="p-35"></a>

-In a few languages the reflex of _&ast;qutan_ means 'garden' (Mussau _utana_, Banoni _ɣitana_, Tolo _uta_, Nese _na-ut_), a seemingly odd reversal of meaning-odd until one recognises that a secondary sense of _&ast;qutan_ was 'inland' ([vol.2, ch.8, §2.2.1](../contributions/2-8#s-2-2-1)), itself a natural outcome of the fact that the bush is always inland in relation to a coastal village.
+In a few languages the reflex of _&ast;qutan_ means 'garden' (Mussau _utana_, Banoni _ɣitana_, Tolo _uta_, Nese _na-ut_), a seemingly odd reversal of meaning - odd until one recognises that a secondary sense of _&ast;qutan_ was 'inland' ([vol.2, ch.8, §2.2.1](../contributions/2-8#s-2-2-1)), itself a natural outcome of the fact that the bush is always inland in relation to a coastal village.
 Since gardens were also inland from a coastal village, and sometimes quite a distance inland, the inference that _&ast;qutan_ is a metonymous term for 'garden' entails only a small jump.

 Contrasting with _&ast;quma_ along the bush fallowing cycle was POc _&ast;talu(n)_ 'old garden, fallow land, land returning to secondary growth' ([vol.1, ch.5, §3.1](../contributions/1-5#s-3-1); [vol.2, ch.3, §5.1](../contributions/2-3#s-5-1)).

-The term _&ast;qutan_ appears to have denoted uncultivated land in general, whether it was _&ast;talu(n),_ land returning to secondary growth after cultivation, or bushland that had never been brought under cultivation.
+The term _&ast;qutan_ appears to have denoted uncultivated land in general, whether it was _&ast;talu(n)_, land returning to secondary growth after cultivation, or bushland that had never been brought under cultivation.
 The term for the latter appears to have been POc _&ast;[waRu]waRu-_ 'appears' because there are phonological problems in the data.
 On one hand Misima, Proto Malaita-Makira and PPn all reflect the reconstructed form regularly, assuming that final _&ast;-o_ of PPn _&ast;wao_ reflects assimilation.
 On the other hand PMic medial _&ast;-l-_ reflects POc &ast;-l-, not _&ast;-R-_.
-This irregularity is unexplained, but cannot be dismissed too lightly, as Proto Malaita- Makira _&ast;[walu]walu_ could also reflect a form with POc _&ast;-l-_.
+This irregularity is unexplained, but cannot be dismissed too lightly, as Proto Malaita-Makira _&ast;[walu]walu_ could also reflect a form with POc _&ast;-l-_.
 I reconstruct POc _&ast;[waRu]waRu_ because this explains a larger range of reflexes, but further data might lead to a revision.[^7]

 <table id="3-2-5-None-35-POc-waruwaru-a">
 <tr>